smXplorer/AlliGator/docs/source/alligator-version-history.rst

         + Fixed a bug whereby the doc string of a Python Plugin function would be printed twice in the Notebook when requested
         + Fixed broken Image Profile window update
         + Fixed refresh lag in optional rectangle ROI median overlay
+        + Fixed a bug in "Use Image Brightness for Overlay" option

     - New Features
         + Added support for CSV files for loaded plots